redhat-cop/cert-utils-operator/README.md

 1. `keystore.jks`: this Java keystore contains the `tls.crt` and `tls.key` certificate.
 2. `trustsstore.jks`: this Java keystore contains the `ca.crt` certificate.

+Note that Java Keystore require the key to be in [PKCS#8](https://en.wikipedia.org/wiki/PKCS_8) format.
+It is a responsibility of the certificate provisioner to make sure the key is in this format.
+No validation is currently performed by the cert-utils operator.

 A such annotated secret looks like the following:

 ![keystore](media/keystore.png)

 The default password for these keystores is `changeme`.
 The password can be changed by adding the following optional annotation: `cert-utils-operator.redhat-cop.io/java-keystore-password: <password>`.
+The alias of the certificate inside the keystore is `alias`.

 ## Showing info on the certificates